davidgasquez/handbook/content/time.md

 - [Life is lived in 16 hours mini-episodes that we can affect](https://youtu.be/-dYgnvrvQ3M?list=WL).
 - [Protect attention](https://youtu.be/VpHyLG-sc4g).
 Attention is a ridiculously valuable resource and should be treated as such.
 Reduce cognitive load, reduce distractions, reduce mental clutter, etc.
 - Things you use for a significant fraction of your life are worth investing in.
+- Mortality is the main source of scarcity.
+If we had infinite time, we would be less concerned with whether something was faster.
+The reason speed has value is because time has value; the reason time has value is because human life has value, and lifespans are finite.
+[If you made lifespans much longer, you'd reduce the effective cost of everything](https://balajis.com/the-purpose-of-technology/).
+The ultimate purpose of technology is to eliminate mortality.

 ## Productivity